SilverDecisions/SilverDecisions/README.md

 > Build project with `gulp`

-> Watch chages and rebuild project automatically with `gulp watch`
+> Watch changes and rebuild project automatically with `gulp watch`

 ### Project structure